citp/privacy-policy-historical/d/dd/ddf/ddfbusty.com.md

-> *The following text is extracted and transformed from the ddfbusty.com privacy policy that was archived on 2011-04-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110422093908id_/http%3A//ddfbusty.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ddfbusty.com privacy policy that was archived on 2014-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121143116id_/http%3A//ddfbusty.com/privacy-policy.html) for the most accurate reproduction.*

-# DDF BUSTY - Privacy Policy
+# DDF Busty - Privacy Policy

 **Agreement**